 - π Calculation-This application approximates π by evaluating an integral.
-The area under the corresponding graph is divided into multiple regions and multiple threads are deployed to find the sub-areas.
-The value π is obtained by summing up all the sub-areas once all the threads have finished.
+The area under the corresponding graph is divided into multiple regions and multiple threads are deployed to find the subareas.
+The value π is obtained by summing up all the subareas once all the threads have finished.
 This application shows the raw parallel performance of delta execution since there is no interaction between the worker threads until all the computations are completed.
-The extra overhead due to migration is minimal. - Recursive Ray-Tracing-In this recursive ray-tracer written in Java, worker threads render the pixels of a projected 2D image by shooting rays into a given 3D scene.
-The threads obtain the next line of pixels to compute from a globally shared job queue, leading to a load-balancing effect at the application level.
+The extra overhead due to migration is minimal. - Recursive ray-tracing-In this recursive ray-tracer written in Java, worker threads render the pixels of a projected 2D image by shooting rays into a given 3D scene.
+The threads would fetch the next line of pixels to compute from a globally shared job queue, leading to a load-balancing effect at the application level.
 All worker threads are tightly synchronized among themselves when they access the job queue in order to maintain consistency.
-This application demonstrates how distributed thread synchronization affects the performance of the worker threads that are distributed across the cluster.
+This application demonstrates how distributed thread synchronization affects the performance of the worker threads that are distributed across the cluster. - Red-black successive over-relaxation (R/B-SOR) on a grid-This program creates multiple threads to compute matrix elements in parallel.
+A large 512×512 matrix is divided into two submatrices, the Red and the Black matrix, which in turn are divided into roughly equal-size bands of rows, with each band being assigned to a different thread.
+The threads repeatedly retrieve values from one matrix, compute the average, and write the result to the other matrix.
+Since the input matrix is allocated from the globally shared DSM space, the execution imposes a significant amount of loading on the DSM subsystem.
+Hence, this is a good candidate for studying how the DSM overhead due to migration contributes to the overall execution time.